dun-n/MushroomSense/README.md

 # MushroomSense
-**This project is still a work in progress.** I hope to make it a simple plug and play project eventually.
+**This project is still a work in progress.** There is a python based install wizard with Windows, and Linux executables.
+If someone wants to spend a bit of time building an executable for MacOS I'm sure other mac users would appreciate it.
-I hope to have an install wizard in the future so folks don't need to deal with flashing the code from the Arduino IDE.

 I thought it would be cool to set up a fully automated mushroom farm.
 Much like animals, mushrooms expel CO2 as a byproduct of respiration.
 As such CO2 levels can be an interesting